Free and Open Source PHP Wiki Scripts

 Unlike many of the Wiki software listed on this page, Dokuwiki does not require you to have MySQL or some other database system for it to work, since it stores its data in plain text files.
 Features include the ability to display changes made to the page in different colours (or "colors" in US English), the ability to categorise ("categorize") content using namespaces, breadcrumb support, automatic generation of a table of contents, file locking support to prevent conflicts when 2 or more people are editing the same page, automatic saving while editing, spam blacklists, email address obsfuscation, Unicode (UTF-8) support, optional plural linking for English wikis, page caching, search, customisable appearance via templates, and lots more.

-MediaWiki is the software used to power the famous Wikipedia.
-As such, it is a proven piece of software that runs on many platforms, including Linux, Mac OS X, Windows, Solaris, Netware, FreeBSD, etc. You will need at least PHP 5 to run this program, as well as a MySQL or PostgreSQL database.
+MediaWiki is the software that used to power the famous Wikipedia.
+As such, it is a proven piece of software that runs on many platforms, including Linux, Mac OS X, Windows, Solaris, Netware, FreeBSD, etc. You will need PHP and a MySQL or PostgreSQL database.
 To configure the script, you will, however, need to know PHP.
 There are many extensions available for this wiki software, so even if you cannot find a feature in the base install, you should be able to get it from an extension.

 PHPWiki is a wiki software that uses PHP and a relational database software like MySQL, mSQL or PostgreSQL.
 It is a clone of the original WikiWikiWeb software that started everything.
 The software works out of the box.
 It is licensed under the GNU General Public License (an open source licence).